kris-dey/the_social_network/README.md

 sudo apt install python3-pip
 ```

-Then, cd into the directory on your terminal.
+Then, cd into the directory in your terminal.

 Before running the app, you need to install the dependences.
 Run the following command:
 ```sh